Meet the Researcher

 Although the projects and animals involved have all been quite different, the common theme tying them all together is conservation.

-I believe that, through research, we can find solutions to overcome many of today’s biggest conservation challenges, which will help us better protect threatened species.
+I believe that, through research, we can find solutions to overcome many of today’s biggest conservation challenges, which will help us better protect and preserve threatened species.

 Chimpanzees are endangered and habitat degradation is one of the main drivers of their decline throughout their entire distribution.
 A particularly pervasive form of habitat degradation is forest fragmentation.